Jiří Skalák

 Jiří Skalák (born 12 March 1992) is a Czech professional footballer who plays as a winger for Czech First League side Dynamo České Budějovice.
 He has represented the Czech Republic internationally at youth levels U16 through U21.

 Club career

 Early career

-Skalák started his professional career at AC Sparta Prague, spending time on loan at MFK Ružomberok, 1.
-FC Slovácko, FC Zbrojovka Brno and FK Mladá Boleslav before moving to Mladá Boleslav permanently in 2015.
+Skalák began his professional career at AC Sparta Prague, and spent time on loan at MFK Ružomberok, 1.
+FC Slovácko, FC Zbrojovka Brno and FK Mladá Boleslav before joining Mladá Boleslav permanently in 2015.

 Brighton & Hove Albion

 Skalák joined Football League Championship side Brighton & Hove Albion on 1 February 2016 for an undisclosed fee, believed to be £1.2 million.
 He scored his first goal for the club in a 4–0 win over QPR on 19 April 2016.
 Although he featured 31 times in Brighton's promotion-winning 2016–17 season, he only took part in cup games the following season, as Brighton played in the Premier League.